Power outages in China show no signs of easing as coal prices soar.

 The situation is unlikely to substantially improve any time soon.
 Although the authorities last week requested banks to provide funding to coal mines and plants to offset shortages, high coal prices are probably discouraging companies from ramping up production.
 This is because they are banned from increasing electricity prices and due to cost pressure many would not be able to repay their loans if they increased production.
 Ongoing floods in Shanxi province, one of the main coal-producing regions, have also disrupted operations at local mines and railways in recent days.

 China would probably also struggle to increase its coal imports.
 Coal prices in Europe are soaring and supply from Inner Mongolia has been lagging in recent months, most likely due to the anti-corruption crackdown around the coal sector there.
 And Beijing banned coal imports from Australia in October 2020 as a part of a wider diplomatic spat.
 But even if China decided to lift the ban this would be unlikely to increase imports; the majority of Australian coal supply has been now redirected to India.

-Image: Wujing Coal-Electricity Power Station in Shanghai on September 28, 2021.
-(HECTOR RETAMAL/AFP via Getty Images)
+Image: Wujing Coal-Electricity Power Station in Shanghai on 28 September 2021.
+Photo by Hector Retamal/AFP via Getty Images.